 She's "ultra-discreet", Le Figaro newspaper has written in the past, and Le Parisien called her la femme de l'ombre ("the woman of the shadows").
 Closer magazine even called her the "anti-Carla Bruni" late last year, in a reference to ex-president Nicolas Sarkozy's publicity hungry wife.

-They were all talking about Penelope Kathryn Fillon, the 60-year-old Welshwoman who is married to François Fillon, the man who polls say is the likely winner of this year's election.
-Although what do polls mean these days?
+They were all talking about Penelope Kathryn Fillon, the 61-year-old Welshwoman who is married to François Fillon, the man who polls had at one point suggested would be France's next president.

 Fillon's surprise victory in last November's centre-right primary prompted a host of articles about his partner as the media eyed up the country's possible next first lady.